rubenvoss/devops-rails/bash_script.md

 ```
 exec zsh
 ```
-And check if your script is working with:
+And check if your alias is working with:
 ```
 run
 ```
 <br>

 So now, whenever you add a script to your repo, it will be instantly available to you via the terminal.
-Careful with naming though, if there is another program with the same name, it will come before your script.
-So test the naming of your script.